immortalmind2016/translation/README.md

 ## Near future improvements
 - Using NLP (deeplearning) algorithm instead of this simple one
 - We can use [Atlas Search](https://www.mongodb.com/docs/atlas/atlas-search/atlas-search-overview/) for faster queries
+  - If we decided to use this one we will not need to make our algorithm to check the score, the db will create it for us
+- Add more test cases
+- Use SendGrid for emails instead of nodemailer
 - Caching for Most frequently used sentences
-- Use SendGrid for emails instead of nodemailer
 - Don't wait the send email request to response to /translate request

 ## How to run the project